Kristi Schiller says the story stopped her cold.

 Take our own “Shadow Sentinels,” our personal protection K9s.
 I can’t fathom the safety of my child without her “ninja nanny.”
 My daughter Sinclair is 40 pounds, dripping wet.
 If someone was to grab her and starting running, there’s not much she can do.
 With K9 Daisy at her side, the odds of a stranger danger dramatically decrease.

 All it takes is one code word (usually in Czech, Dutch or German) to put Daisy in stealth mode.
 She locks on an assailant to give Sinclair a chance to get free.
 When the code word for stop is engaged, she immediately stops and goes back to family pet mode.
 Again, the switch is immediate, from jaws clamped around an attacker one second to being attacked by pets and praise by a group of children in another.

-K9s4KIDs may not be the best answer, but until someone comes up with a better one that doesn’t involve $1,000 Kevlar backpacks or blankets, I’m not budging.
+K9s4KIDs may not be the best answer, but until someone comes up with a better one that doesn’t involve outfitting our kids in heavy Kevlar backpacks, I’m not budging.